 We note that the above two definitions are given in \citet{Bartok14}.
-Later, when \citet{Lattimore18} extended \citet{Bartok14}'s work, they proposed different (but at least more general) definitions of \textit{global observability} and \textit{local observability}.
+Later, when \citet{Lattimore18} extended \citet{Bartok14}'s work, they proposed different (but equivalent) definitions of \textit{global observability} and \textit{local observability}.
 We reproduce as follows. \begin{defn} [Alternative definitions of global observability and local observability] Let $\Sigma = \{ \sigma \mid \sigma : [m] \to [m] \text{is bijective}\}$.
 Let $\mathcal{H}$ denote the set of symbols in $H$.
 A pair of actions $\sigma_i$ and $\sigma_j$ is called \textbf{globally observable} if there exists a function $f : \Sigma \times \mathcal{H} \to \R$ such that

-A pair of actions $\sigma_i$ and $\sigma_j$ are \textbf{locally observable} if in addition they are neighbors and $f(\sigma_{k'}, \cdot) = 0$ when $k' \notin N_{i,j}^{+}$.
-Again, the \textbf{global observability} condition holds if every pair of actions is globally observable, and the \textbf{local observability} condition holds if every pair of neighboring actions is locally observable. \end{defn} \begin{lem} The alternative definitions of global observability and local observability (Definition \ref{defn:alter_go_lo}) are equivalent to the original definitions of global observability and local observability (Definition \ref{defn:go} and Definition \ref{defn:lo}), respectively. \end{lem} To see why alternative definitions are more general, it is enough to note that $\sigma_{k'}$ and $H_{k', l'}$ contain the same information as $S_{k'}$ and $e_{l'}$ because observing $H_{k', l'}$ is equivalent to observing $S_{k'} e_{l'}$.
+A pair of actions $\sigma_i$ and $\sigma_j$ are \textbf{locally observable} if in addition to the above they are neighbors and $f(\sigma_{k'}, \cdot) = 0$ when $k' \notin N_{i,j}^{+}$.
+Again, the \textbf{global observability} condition holds if every pair of neighboring actions is globally observable, and the \textbf{local observability} condition holds if every pair of neighboring actions is locally observable. \end{defn} \begin{lem} The alternative definitions of global observability and local observability (Definition \ref{defn:alter_go_lo}) are equivalent to the original definitions of global observability and local observability (Definition \ref{defn:go} and Definition \ref{defn:lo}), respectively. \end{lem} To explain intuitively, note that $\sigma_{k'}$ and $H_{k', l'}$ contain the same information as $S_{k'}$ and $e_{l'}$ because observing $H_{k', l'}$ is equivalent to observing $S_{k'} e_{l'}$.
 The latter can be seen as a one-hot coding vector for the feedback.
 Since the two sets of definitions are equivalent, we choose to use the one that is more convenient in the context.